Stocks Vs ETF

 Stocks generally come with comparatively lower transaction fees.

-The pros and cons of stocks
+Advantages and Disadvantages of stocks

 Let us look at some pros and cons of investing in individual stocks compared to ETFs: